 - Blu-Ray player

-Training for students, faculty and staff on the use of learning technology installed in the classroom.
+Provide training for students, faculty and staff on the use of learning technology installed in the classroom.

 - Group and one-on-one training sessions